How to Set a Marketing Budget

 • What are your business objectives for this year?
 What about the next three years?

-5) Discover your competition
+5) Discover Your Competition

 Another important step in how to set a marketing budget is researching the competition within your niche.